Aloysius Bertrand: A young romantic

 Louis Bertrand studied from 1818 to 1826 at the collège royal of Dijon, where he spent most of his life.
 Among his classmates were Lacordaire and Antoine Tenant de Latour, who would help him later.
 While in Dijon, Louis Bertrand developed an interest in the Burgundian capital.
-His father died on 27 February 1828 and he had to sustain the home on his own, receiving financial help from his aunt François-Marguerite also known as “Lolotte”.
-In the local literary paper “Le Provincial”, which had published the first verses of the poet Alfred de Musset, he promoted his avant-garde aesthetic views and published around twenty works in prose and in verse.
+His father died on 27 February 1828 and he had to sustain the home on his own, receiving financial help from his aunt Françoise-Marguerite also known as "Lolotte".
+In the local literary paper "Le Provincial", which had published the first verses of the poet Alfred de Musset, he promoted his avant-garde aesthetic views and published around twenty works in prose and in verse.
 Still in 1828, it seems he loved an anonymous young girl who might have died; traces of her existence can be found throughout Bertrand's entire works.